Ad for Augusta Arnesen

 Don’t be sad – get out there and enjoy Spargelsaison while it lasts!

 Finishing With Some Signature Cru Dishes

 Our meal ended with some of James’ signature dishes.
 The langoustine Benedicte is one of them.
-An English muffin topped with sautéed spinach, a lightly fried Norwegian langoustine (still raw to the core), and dressed in a delicious browned-butter hollandaise espuma.
+It’s an English muffin topped with sautéed spinach, a lightly fried Norwegian langoustine (still raw in the core), and dressed in a delicious brow butter hollandaise espuma.
 I could eat that for breakfast any day.

 The classic combination of lamb and mint, made popular by Queen Elizabeth I, was sublime.
 Tender lamb meat from Jæren in Western-Norway, accompanied by a smoked almond potato espuma, anchovy mayo, and a lamb sauce seasoned with the bitter herb.

 Lastly, a sticky toffee pudding à la Cru!
-Originally, made with a moist sponge cake filled with finely chopped dates, topped with toffee sauce and vanilla custard or ice cream, but Max’ take was a little different.
-Instead, the toffee cake was drained in a salty caramel sauce, as well as a toffee espuma, and had a more refreshing kefir sorbet on the side.
-Way to make the heavy British cuisine a bit more balanced and pleasant!
+Originally the dish is made with a moist sponge cake filled with finely chopped dates, topped with toffee sauce and vanilla custard or ice cream, but Max’ take is a little different.
+Instead, the toffee cake is drained in a salty caramel sauce, as well as a toffee espuma, with a more refreshing kefir sorbet on the side.
+And that’s how you make the heavy British cuisine a bit more balanced and pleasant!

 – The last 10 years has seen a food revolution in Norway which is great, people are so curious and open-minded nowadays.
 We can make dishes and serve people ideas that wouldn’t have been possible before, Max concludes.